 Researchers at The Alfred have debunked the commonly-held belief that alcohol in moderation is good for the heart, finding that as little as one drink per day can put people at risk of an irregular heartbeat.

-Lead researcher and Head of Electrophysiology at The Alfred & Baker IDI, Peter Kistler, said drinking one standard drink per day could increase the risk of atrial fibrillation (AF) – or irregular heartbeat – by seven per cent.
+Lead researcher and Head of Electrophysiology at The Alfred & Baker Heart & Diabetes Institute, Peter Kistler, said drinking one standard drink per day could increase the risk of atrial fibrillation (AF) – or irregular heartbeat – by seven per cent.

 Atrial Fibrillation can lead to stroke or heart failure if left untreated.